lkodinsson/MARS/Fantasy/Equipment.md

 **Mechanical** This weapon does not add strength to damage, and can be preloaded before attacking with it.

-**Mode** This weapon can make attacks with a different damage type (as listed), but with -1 to hit when doing so.

-**Momentum** This weapon does gets +2 to damage against targets you have already hit during the same turn, including hits made with other weapons.
+**Momentum** This weapon gets +2 to damage against targets you have already hit during the same turn, including hits made with other weapons.

 **Nonlethal** Enemies knocked unconscious by this weapon do not start dying unless severely injured (brought to negative health equal to their maximum).